Nathan Boothe

 Nathan Newman Boothe (born February 3, 1994) is an American professional basketball player for Sendai 89ers of the B.League.
 He played college basketball for the Toledo.

-Early life and high school
+Early life

 Boothe grew up in Gurnee, Illinois and attended Warren Township High School.
 In his senior season, Boothe averaged 14.4 points, 7.5 rebounds, and 2.5 blocks per game.
 For most of his time in high school Boothe struggled with weight, reaching up to 285 pounds by his senior year, which drove away many potential offers from college coaches.
 He ultimately committed to play for the University of Toledo, who offered him their only available scholarship for the class of 2012.

 College career

 Boothe was a four-year starter for the Toledo Rockets.
 Boothe was named to the Mid-American Conference (MAC) All-Freshman team after his first season.
 He averaged 10 points, 5.7 rebounds, and 2.2 assists per game in as a junior and was named honorable mention All-MAC.
 As a senior, Boothe led the MAC with 19.3 points per game, finished third in the league with 9.0 rebounds per game, and averaged 3.3 assists and was named first team All-MAC.
 Along with LSU's Ben Simmons, Boothe was one of two players in Division I to average at least 19 points, nine rebounds, and three assists during the 2015–16 season.
 He finished his collegiate career as Toledo's all-time leader in blocked shots with 155, tied for 10th (now 11th) with 1,494 points, and tied for 10th with 777 rebounds.